wp-plugins/nextgen-facebook/readme.txt

 = How can I exclude certain parts of the content text? =

-By default, NGFB will use the excerpt for the Open Graph description value.
+By default, NGFB Open Graph+ will use the excerpt for the various description values.
 If an excerpt isn't available, the content text will be used instead.
-If there are parts of your content text that you don't want NGFB to pickup, you can wrap those sections between `<!--ngfb-ignore-->` and `<!--/ngfb-ignore-->` comment tags.
+If there are parts of your content text that you don't want the plugin to see, you can wrap those sections between `<!--ngfb-ignore-->` and `<!--/ngfb-ignore-->` comment tags.

+Link to original article: <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/how-can-i-exclude-certain-parts-of-the-content-text/" target="" rel="alternate">How can I exclude certain parts of the content text?</a>

 = Why don't my Twitter Cards show on Twitter? =